 In addition to this less formal approach to board development, during the year the board received briefings from both Slaughter and May (legal and governance matters) and KPMG (governance changes relating to reporting requirements), along with a number of other advisers.
 Our non-executive directors are conscious of the need to keep themselves properly briefed and informed about current issues and to deepen their understanding of the business.
-During the year, Paulette Rowe and Liam Butterworth attended an event organised by Ofwat for non-executive directors.
-Alison Goligher has again chaired the Colleague Voice panel as part of the ongoing work to ensure the board has a direct link to understanding the views of colleagues (see page 136).
-Paulette Rowe has contributed to the work on equity, diversity and inclusion (see pages 54 to 55).
+During the year, Paulette Rowe and Liam Butterworth attended an event organised by Ofwat for en during 2022/23 ve received regular updates throughout the year on progress with the e PR24 business plan submission and spent considerable time on the annual strategy day held in October 2022.
+Addressing climate change g asset resilience are key drivers for PR24.